 Mary’s death and the terms of her will rocked society from coast to coast.
 She was one of the wealthiest widows in America and her son Timothy had a lot to lose.
 The ensuing lawsuit was nasty.

 Edward said that Mary had changed the will because she learned that her son Timothy had hired private detectives to investigate Edward’s personal life and follow him around.

-Timothy countered that it was his mother who hired the detectives.
+Timothy countered that his mother hired the detectives.
 She had grown suspicious of her husband’s affairs.

-Edward was painted as indulging a dotty, older woman to get at her fortune.
+Timothy’s lawyers painted Edward Searles as indulging a dotty older woman to get at her fortune.
 They noted that he encouraged her spiritualist beliefs and attended several séances that she held in her Nob Hill mansion.

 Edward Searles, Recluse

 Following the trial, Edward Searles went on an 18-month traveling binge.
 In Methuen, he continued buying land around his childhood home, creating a mammoth estate.
 He furnished it opulently.
 Searles had his genealogy researched in hopes of finding a connection to British royalty.
 None was found.